OPTC-Kezia/Sprint-7-Project/README.md

 We will be using VSCode (text editor) & Github (cloud-based data storing system)

-To run the tests you will need to navigate into the project folder, ensure node has been installed, and then open a terminal. once in the terminal enter the command npx jest /folder/testFile to run the tests for each request type.
+To run the tests you will need to navigate into the project folder, run the command 'npm install' this will ensure you have node, and then open a terminal. once in the terminal enter the command npx jest /folder/testFile to run the tests for each request type.

+Before testing you will need to start up a server and give your tests easy access to the url.
+Go to 'config'js' and paste your server url there.
+Be weary after some time your server will shut down and you will need to start a fresh one

 In task 1 we are testing GET requests for the response status code 200 and also making sure that the data requested is properly being pulled from the server